Homeland: Iraq Year Zero

 Homeland: Iraq Year Zero is a 2015 documentary film written and directed by the Iraqi-French film director Abbas Fahdel.

 Synopsis

 Chronicles of everyday life in Iraq before and after the U.S. invasion.

+Reception

+According to a New York Times movie review, "“Never think that war, no matter how necessary, nor how justified, is not a crime,” Ernest Hemingway wrote.
+“Homeland: Iraq Year Zero” is both an irrefutable proof of that statement and a nagging reminder that the statement is insufficient to address the ultimate tragedy of war."